divVerent/midiconverser/README.md

 ### Generate Files For a Hymn

-1. If not done yet, write a YAML file `config.yml` like the following:
+1. If not done yet, write a YAML file `config.yml` like the following (written for the LD-34 organ):

         channel: 2
         melody_channel: 1